ArtemDmitrenko/cws-ai-answer-generator-lp/README.md

-# JPG to WebP Chrome Extension Landing Page
+# AI answer generator Chrome Extension Landing Page

-This is a simple landing page for the JPG to WebP Chrome Extension.
+This is a simple landing page for the AI answer generator Chrome Extension.
 The page provides information about the extension and instructions on how to use it.

 ## Features